0x-r4bbit/jquery.neotabs.js/README.md

 # jQuery NeoTabs

-A flexible jQuery plugin for generating accessible tabs inspired by [Dirk Ginader's Accessible-Tabs](http://github.com/ginader/Accessible-Tabs)
+A flexible jQuery plugin for generating accessible tabs **AND**  tabs as dropdown inspired by [Dirk Ginader's Accessible-Tabs](http://github.com/ginader/Accessible-Tabs)

 ## What?
 Another jQuery Plugin for Accessible Tabs?